zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 > Specific knowledge can be taught through [[apprenticeships]]

 Naval: __To the extent that__ specific knowledge is taught, it’s on the job.
 It’s through apprenticeships.
+And that’s why the best businesses, the best careers are the apprenticeship or self-taught careers, because those are things society still has not figured out how to train and automate yet.

+The __classic line__ here is that Warren Buffett went to Benjamin Graham when he __got out of school__.